vippsas/vipps-partner-api/vipps-partner-api.md

 }
 ```

+The `orgno` is included to make it posible to find out which merchant a MSN belongs to.

 ### Future improvements

 Future versions of the API will _probably_ return more information,
 and we will work with our partners to find out what is useful and possible.
 Some candidates:

-* Vipps products: Which Vipps products are available for this sale unit (eCom, Recurring, Login, etc)
+* Vipps products: Which Vipps products and APIs are available for this MSN ("eCom API", "Recurring API", "Login API", etc).
 * Capture type: Direct capture or reserve capture.
 See:
   [eCom FAQ: What is the difference between "Reserve Capture" and "Direct Capture"?](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api-faq.md#what-is-the-difference-between-reserve-capture-and-direct-capture)
 * Is `skipLandingPage` available?
 See: